 The main financial risk hedged by the FCC Group using derivatives is the variation in floating interest rates to which group companies' finance is referenced.
-At 31 December 2009, the FCC Group had arranged interest rate hedging transactions totalling 5,109.731 million euro, mainly in the form of interest rate swaps in which Group companies pay fixed interest rates and receive floating rates.
+At 31 December 2010, the FCC Group had arranged interest rate hedging transactions, mainly in the form of interest rate swaps in which Group companies, associates and jointly-operated companies pay fixed interest rates and receive floating rates.